Franks: Tetrarchy

 In 308, Constantine the Great executed two "kings of Francia", Ascaric and Merogaisus, who violated the peace after the death of his father Constantius, and then "so that the enemy should not merely grieve over the punishment of their kings" made a devastating raid on the Bructeri, and built a bridge over the Rhine at Cologne to "lord it over the remnants of a shattered nation".
 Further north, the Panegyric celebrated Constantine's pacification of the Rhine by claiming that Roman farmers can now safely farm on the banks of both arms of the Rhine in Batavia.
-The later "4th" panegyric of 321 lists Bructeri, Chamavi, Cherusci, Lancionae, Alamanni, and Tubantes as peoples Constantine fought against successfully, who eventually formed an alliance against him.
+The later "4th" panegyric of 321 lists Bructeri, Chamavi, Cherusci, Lancionae, Alamanni, and Tubantes as peoples Constantine fought against successfully, and who eventually formed an alliance against him.
 Several or all of these people were probably involved in the major field battle on the Rhine in 313, which is reported in the "12th" panegyric.

 The same panegyric of 321 gives the Franks "who are more ferocious than other nations", one last seagoing role, saying they "held even the coasts of Spain infested with arms when a large number of them spread abroad beyond the Ocean itself in an outburst of fury in their passion to make war".
 It calls the Franks a "nation which is fecund to its own detriment".

 The Laterculus Veronensis, a list of barbarian nations under Roman domination which was made about 314, lists Saxons and Franks separately from several of the older Rhineland tribal names including the Chamavi ("Camari"), Cattuari ("Gallouari"), Amsiuari, Angriuari, Bructeri, and Cati.

+Constantine as sole emperor and his heirs (323-363)

 In 341 the emperor Constans I, one of the sons of Constantine, attacked the Franks in the Rhine delta, and in 342 the situation was pacified.
-Scholars speculate that some Franks were given permission to remain in the area at this time.
+Scholars speculate that some Franks were given permission to remain in the area at this time, possibly including the Salians.